bishtanuj/Machine_Learning_Algorithms/Naive Bayes Classifier/README.md

 - Naive Bayes predicts the **probability** of an instance belonging to a class given a set of feature values.
 - It assumes that one feature in the model is **independent** of the existence of another feature.
 - Each feature contributes to predictions without any relation to other features.

+> _Remember, Naive Bayes classifiers are simple yet effective tools for classification tasks, especially in scenarios where feature independence is a reasonable assumptions!_